 “No, we don’t do God, either in Shaolin or in our family.”

 “You have a large one, I find myself surrounded by unique women at every turn.
 My instructions are clear, I am to work with Oceane and Cassie, to observe and protect, otherwise help with the children.”

 “It will be my challenge.
 I know Oceane sees visions of the future, and her predictions have come to fruition, it is not just luck or coincidence.
-She also has a unique relationship with water of all kinds, the pool, the sea, rivers.
+She also has a unique relationship with water of all kinds, the pool, the sea, rivers the creatures who live in water.
 You know, of course, that quantum theory suggests that space-time is like a river, everything is continuous, the past is there, the future is there as well, humans only see the snippet of space-time they live in and are conscious of.”

 Janah, “Yes, and it may be possible to see the future, but much harder to go back in time due to entropy.”

 Hypatia B smiles, “You have done extensive study.
 My program tells me you are always researching something, may I send you things I find of interest, or that I think you may?”